 How to Give Back as a Family: A Conversation with Senior Philanthropic Advisors Gwen Wurst and Whitney Hosty

-In part two of a two-part series on year-end giving on the Grow Your Giving podcast, Senior Philanthropic Advisors Gwen Wurst and Whitney Hosty share some tips for families on how to incorporate charitable giving into their holiday plans in a year unlike any other.
+In part two of a two-part series on year-end giving, Senior Philanthropic Advisors Gwen Wurst and Whitney Hosty share some tips for families on how to incorporate charitable giving into their holiday plans in a year unlike any other.
 In part one of the series, Vice President and Corporate Counsel Corey Ziegler shared five strategies to consider for tax-efficient giving during the year-end season.

 Whitney and Gwen discussed some tangible ideas like inviting young kids to participate in virtual events hosted by nonprofits, downloading our Let’s Talk Giving conversation cards to spark a discussion about philanthropy with family members, and they shared how their own families create a legacy of giving back through holiday traditions – even if they’re celebrated online!

-Listen to Gwen and Whitney’s conversation online, on Apple Podcasts, Spotify, and Google Podcasts.
+Listen to Gwen and Whitney’s conversation online.
 A transcription of this episode can be found below.

 Authored by: Ashley Hawkins, Content Specialist